MENU

 What does UK law say?

-As recently as last year, perpetrators could create and share these images (of adults) without breaking the law.
-However, the Online Safety Act made it illegal to share AI-generated intimate images without consent in January 2024.
+As recently as 2023, people could create and share sexually explicit deepfake images of adults without breaking the law.
+However, the Online Safety Act made sharing intimate images without consent illegal in January 2024.

 How to keep children safe from undress AI